Proraso Shavette Razor Review – Looks Good, Feels Rough

 When the razor is closed, it cuts (see what I did there?) a very large profile.
 It takes up some space on the shelf or on your sink much more than some other razors do.
 It probably wouldn’t be great for traveling with, but this brings us into…

-How Well Does it Shave and Perform?
+How Well Does It Shave And Perform?

 This is where we start getting into the weeds on this razor.

 I’ve taken about a week with this razor, shaving every other day.
 As always, I do three passes (with the grain, across the grain, and against the grain) using shaving soap and pre-shave oil and cream between each pass.
-The first two shaves were with a 7am single sided disposable razor blade and the third time was with a Parker disposable blade.
+The first two shaves were with a 7 am single-sided disposable razor blade, and the third time was with a Parker disposable blade.

 I might be spoiled by the Dovo shavette that has a rubberized grip.